Theory of Computation

 If figures/graphs are requested, they must be sufficiently and properly labeled to receive credit.

 Some topics will only be covered through the problem sets.

 Online quizzes.
 I will periodically assign quizzes to be taken online via Moodle.
 You are welcome to consult the textbook or other resources for these quizzes.
 Typically the quizzes will allow the best of 2 or 3 attempts, however, so you are encouraged to try the first time without outside materials.

 In-class quizzes.
 We will have three in-class quizzes, which one could think of as midterm exams.
 The in-class quizzes are cumulative, in the sense that all material up until that point in the course will be fair game, but the bulk of the exam will be in the most recent unit.
 These quizzes are "closed book".

 Participation.
 I expect you to participate in class, and on Piazza, by contributing to the discussions and helping your fellow students out with clarification questions.
 (Note however that you may not post hints for problem sets on Piazza.)
 Most importantly, have fun working through the material with your classmates!

-Your solutions for the problem sets should have the following properties, which the grader and I will be looking for:
+Your solutions for the quizzes and problem sets should have the following properties, which the grader and I will be looking for:

 Clarity: All of your work and answers should be clear and well separated from other problems.
 If we cannot quickly identify and understand your solution, we cannot evaluate it.
 The more clear you make your work, the more likely you are to get full credit.